 Please whistle your favourite badass cop music here.
 Thank you.

-, was convicted of numerous felonies, including the attempted murder of a police officer and posesession of narcotics with intent to sell.
+JESSE BAINS , aka THE DEATH ANGEL, was convicted of numerous felonies, including the attempted murder of a police officer and possession of narcotics with intent to sell.
 "It'll be a long, long time before Jesse Bains sees the light of day," announced the Mayor.
 Police Quest 2 came out the next year.
 So much for that.
 He died in that one, but that didn't stop him being a pain in Police Quest 3 too.

 MARIE "SWEET CHEEKS" WILKANS gave up her life of prostitution, because there was no way she could continue that and be the love interest in a series that actual cops were starting to use as a training tool—as terrifying as that idea should be.
 She quickly resigned herself to even fans of the series remembering her as "Marie Wilkins", occasionally sharing a sympathetic drink with the other oddly named characters of the PQ universe, including President Hickle, Willy Wily and Chief Whipplestick.